-The share of investments aligned with the E/S characteristics is at least 70%.
+The share of investments aligned with E/S characteristics is at least 70%.

-Investments aligned with the E/S characteristics will be sustainable investments (minimum 10%) with at least 5% being sustainable investments with an environmental objective in economic activities not considered environmentally sustainable under the EU Taxonomy.
-The Fund can invest up to 30% of its net assets in instruments that are not aligned with the E/S characteristics (#2 Other).
+Investments aligned with E/S characteristics will be at least 10% sustainable investments of which at least 5% will be sustainable investments with an environmental objective in economic activities that are not considered environmentally sustainable under the European Taxonomy.
+The fund may invest up to 30% of its net assets in instruments that are not aligned with the E and S characteristics (#2 Other)